NRL teams: To'o returns, Madden Broncos' half

 Dolphins vs. North Queensland Cowboys, Suncorp Stadium, 8pm (AEST)

 Cowboys: 1.
 Scott Drinkwater 2.
 Kyle Feldt 3.
 Zac Laybutt 4.
 Peta Hiku 5.
 Murray Taulagi 6.
 Tom Dearden 7.
 Chad Townsend 8.
 Jordan McLean 9.
 Reece Robson 10.
 Jason Taumalolo 11.
 Luciano Leilua 12.
 Heilum Luki 13.
 Reuben Cotter Bench: 14.
 Jake Granville 15.
 Coen Hess 16.
 Griffin Neame 17.
 Kulikefu Finefeuiaki Reserves: 18.
-Jamayne Taunoa-Brown 19.
-Brendan Elliot 20.
-James Tamou 21.
-Robert Derby 22.
-Jack Gosiewski
+Jamayne Taunoa-Brown 21.
+Robert Derby

 Verdict: The Dolphins are really struggling after a strong start to their debut season, last week losing to the Tigers, while the Cowboys were disappointing in losing to the Sharks at home.
 The Cowboys have to win this if they want to play finals football, but the Dolphins would like nothing more than to ruin things for their Queensland rivals.